danieldesrochers/idasen-ui/README.md

 Prerequisites
 =============
-The desk should be connected and paired to the computer.
+**The desk must be connected and paired to the computer before launching the application.**

 Install Idasen-UI
 =================